-- Our Keynote speaker is Linda Tuhiwai Smith, author of the highly influential book Decolonizing Methodologies: Research and Indigenous Peoples.
+- Our Keynote speaker was Linda Tuhiwai Smith, author of the highly influential book Decolonizing Methodologies: Research and Indigenous Peoples.

 - Also featuring Eduardo Duran

-- Workshop presenter on Thursday morning at 9:30AM is Dr. Shawn Wilson, author of Research is Ceremony.
+- Workshop presenter on Thursday morning at 9:30AM was Dr. Shawn Wilson, author of Research is Ceremony.

 Join AIRA so you can have a member discount for this year’s conference.